Allan Hills 84001: Hypothetical biogenic features

 published as an article in Science a few days later.
 Under a scanning electron microscope, structures were visible that some scientists interpreted as fossils of bacteria-like lifeforms.
 The structures found on ALH84001 are 20–100 nanometres in diameter, similar in size to theoretical nanobacteria, but smaller than any cellular life known at the time of their discovery.
 If the structures had been fossilized lifeforms, as was proposed by the so-called biogenic hypothesis of their formation, they would have been the first solid evidence of the existence of extraterrestrial life, aside from the chance of their origin being terrestrial contamination.

 The announcement of possible extraterrestrial life caused considerable controversy.
 When the discovery was announced, many immediately conjectured that the fossils were the first true evidence of extraterrestrial life—making headlines around the world, and even prompting President of the United States Bill Clinton to make a formal televised announcement to mark the event.

 McKay argued that likely microbial terrestrial contamination found in other Martian meteorites does not resemble the microscopic shapes in ALH84001.
 In particular, the shapes within ALH84001 look intergrown or embedded in the indigenous material, while likely contamination does not.
 While it has not yet conclusively been shown how the features in the meteorite were formed, similar features have been recreated in the lab without biological inputs by a team led by D.C.
 Golden.
 McKay says these results were obtained using unrealistically pure raw materials as a starting point, and "will not explain many of the features described by us in ALH84001."
 According to McKay, a plausible inorganic model "must explain simultaneously all of the properties that we and others have suggested as possible biogenic properties of this meteorite."
-The rest of the scientific community disagreed with McKay.
+Much of the scientific community disagreed with McKay.

 In January 2010, a team of scientists at Johnson Space Center, including McKay, argued that since their original paper was published in November 2009, the biogenic hypothesis has been further supported by the discovery of three times the original amount of fossil-like data, including more "biomorphs" (suspected Martian fossils), inside two additional Martian meteorites, as well as more evidence in other parts of the Allan Hills meteorite itself.

-However, the scientific consensus is that "morphology alone cannot be used unambiguously as a tool for primitive life detection."
+However, many in the scientific community have pointed out that "morphology alone cannot be used unambiguously as a tool for primitive life detection."
 Interpretation of morphology is notoriously subjective, and its use alone has led to numerous errors of interpretation.

 Features of ALH84001 that have been interpreted as suggesting the presence of microfossils include: